glee-/TileSolve/README.md

 3. printPaths: prints all of the paths
 4. selectivePrint: prints paths that are at least a certain length
 5. createPath: creates paths based on the possible moves

+#Setup
+To use the program, clone the project onto your computer.
+Open a terminal window, and run the program using <code>python solver.py</code>.